 Welcome to our Mountain View School District!
 We are excited that you are joining our outstanding team of employees.
-Your skills, dedication, and enthusiasm are critical in helping to deliver the best education to our students.
-With your commitment and hard work, we will take our great District to an even higher level.
+Your skills, dedication, and enthusiasm are critical in helping to deliver the best education to our students and building relationships with our families and community.
+With your commitment and hard work, we will continue to support the whole child in Mountain View School District.